Hofileña Ancestral House: History

-Art & architecture
+Art and architecture

 Since it was built in the 1930s, the period when Art Deco and Art Nouveau flourished in the country, the Hofileña Ancestral House also reflects such styles.
 Most of its architectural details were influenced by other houses.
 Its roof is of classic steep and wide eaves, unlike the galvanized iron sheets that have been the popular roofing material in Manila.
 The wide steps that lead to the portico is of American influence.

 Materials used were hardwood.
 The grand staircase, which came from Gilda Hofileña's ancestral house, is made of ironwood, or "balayong", which is not susceptible to termites and impenetrable by nails.
 The balustrades were individually carved by carpenters.

 The floor is made of narra, and polished regularly, giving it a shiny surface.
 The walls are made of balayong as well.
 The doors are wide and have tracery cutwork, also known as callado, that provides space for air and light to pass through.

 Hofileña's living room, or sala, displays old photos of every family member.
 On top of its 200-year-old German Steinweig piano stand the photos of the nine siblings, each one of them involved in the arts.
 There are Spanish chairs in this room and a hand-carved kamagong sofa.

 The sala leads to a smaller room, a library, where a vast collection of books, albums, and souvenir items are kept.
 The bookshelves contain Filipiniana books, some of which were authored by Ramon Hofileña, and the world's first pocketbooks for World War II American soldiers.
-There were also religious images, such as the wooden image of San Vicente Ferrer (Saint Vincent Ferrer).
+There were also religious images, such as the wooden image of Saint Vincent Ferrer.

-One of the cupboards display the toys Hofileña has amassed throughout his travels.
-What Hofileña claims as the world's smallest dolls are kept behind the glass-paneled cabinet doors.
+One of the cupboards display the toys Hofileña amassed throughout his travels.
+What Hofileña claimed as the world's smallest dolls are kept behind the glass-paneled cabinet doors.
 He also has some sought-after tektite stones as one of his collections.

 The dining room, or comedor, features cabinets of antique pieces, such as Chinese porcelain wares and jars from the Ming dynasty.
 Some of them date back as far as 3,000 years ago, like the old Israeli oil juglet.
 The dining area is also where the first wood-printing in Negros happened.
 The machine has remained in this room where Mr. Hofileña often demonstrates the art of paper printing to guests.

 The bedroom is adorned by a four-poster bed made of narra wood.
 The beddings are made of embroidery, typical of most Filipino households in the 20th century.

 Apart from its overall look, the house is also a repository of art finds collected by the owner-curator Ramon Hofileña and his family.
-The second floor is a gallery of over 1,000 art treasures, featuring the paintings and sketches of national artists Juan Luna, Felix Resurrecion Hidalgo, Fernando Amorsolo, Ang Kiukok, Vicente Manansala, H.R.
-Ocampo, and BenCab.
+The second floor is a gallery of over 1,000 art treasures, featuring the paintings and sketches of national artists Juan Luna, Felix Resurrecion Hidalgo, Fernando Amorsolo, Ang Kiukok, Vicente Manansala, Hernando R. Ocampo, and BenCab.
 Alongside these master's works is a sketch made by the young Jose Rizal, the national hero, and a painting by Spanish artist Francisco Goya.